Shark5588/reef/README.md

-# Educational purposes only /Private do not Share Please Youtuber's
+# Educational purposes only /Jaws is a Private Addon do not Share, Please Youtuber's

 * The Shark